mrdc82/cisco_nexus_export/README.md

 <h3>How-To</h3>
 ----------<br>
-Create a file containing ip's seperated on each line.
+Create a file containing ip's seperated on each line.<br>
-Input your login credentials in the script.
+Input your login credentials in the script.<br>
 There are 2 show commands in the script.
 One is commented out.
-This was done so that the 2 show command outputs could be written to individual file.
-Uncomment to write to 1 file.
+This was done so that the 2 show command outputs could be written to individual files.
+Uncomment to write to 1 file.<br>